 4. It is not uncommon nor impossible to have both Asthma and COPD.
 Many adults had asthma or asthma-like symptoms as a child and as they grew up had fewer symptoms or no longer had symptoms.
 However, due to exposure to smoke either by smoking, environmental (Coal Dust) or work hazards exposure the person has now developed COPD and has Asthma.
 The myth is that "you out grow asthma", but asthma never goes away - it is a life-long issue even though a person can be symptom-free for many years at a time.

-- Exposure to tobacco smoke.This is the number one reason for developing COPD.
-History of tobacco use or prolonged exposure to secondhand or environmental smoke.
-The most significant risk factor for developing COPD is long-term cigarette smoking.
+- Exposure to tobacco smoke.This is the number one reason for getting COPD.
+Using tobacco (cigarettes, cigars, etc.) or being exposured to Secondhand (also called environmental tobacco smoke (ETS)).
+The biggest risk for getting COPD is smoking cigarettes for a long time.
 The more years you smoke and the more packs you smoke, the greater your risk.
-Symptoms of COPD usually appear about 10 years after you start smoking.
-Pipe smokers, cigar smokers and people exposed to any amount of secondhand smoke also are at risk.
+Symptoms of COPD usually appear about 10 years after you start smoking because years of damage has been done to the airways of your lungs.
+People who don't smoke but are around people that smoke (cigarette, pipe, cigar smokers) also are at a great risk of getting COPD.

 - Occupational exposure to dusts and chemicals.
-Occupations with exposure to dust and chemicals (e.g., firefighters, welders).
-Long-term exposure to chemical fumes, vapors and dusts can irritate and inflame your lungs.
+Being around dust and chemicals (e.g., firefighters, welders) at work.
+As well as being around chemical fumes, vapors and dusts can cause damage to your lungs.

 - Gastroesophageal Reflux Disease (GERD).
-This condition is a severe form of acid reflux — which is the backflow of acid and other stomach contents into your esophagus.
-GERD can make COPD worse.
+This is a very bad form of acid reflux (called REFLUX) — which is commonly known as Heartburn.
+This is caused by the backflow of acid and other stomach contents into your esophagus.
+GERD can make COPD and Asthma worse.

 - Age.
 COPD develops slowly over years, so most people are at least 40 years old when symptoms begin.

 - Genetics.
 A rare genetic disorder known as alpha-1-antitrypsin deficiency is the source of a few cases of COPD.
-Researchers suspect that other genetic factors may also make certain smokers more susceptible to the disease.
+Researchers suspect that other genetic factors (passed from down through the family) may also make certain smokers more likely to get the disease.

-- Asthma - a chronic lung disease that has no cure
+- Asthma - a chronic life-long lung disease that has no cure and can develop at any age.

 - Chronic respiratory infections - frequent or yearly occurring illnesses involving the lungs